-OP 030.4 OP 038.3 OP 075.1 Appalachian CCAP - Sexual Assault Response Checklist Memorandums Interviews with Staff
+OP 030.4 OP 038.3 OP 075.1 Stafford CCAP - Sexual Assault Response Checklist Memorandums Interviews with Staff

-In the past 12 months, the number of allegations that a resident was sexually abused: 0 Of these allegations, the number of times the first security staff member to respond to the report separated the alleged victim and abuser: n/a
+In the past 12 months, the number of allegations that a resident was sexually abused: (0) Of these allegations, the number of times the first security staff member to respond to the report separated the alleged victim and abuser: (0)

-- In the past 12 months, the number of allegations where staff were notified within a time period that still allowed for the collection of physical evidence: n/a - Of these allegations the number of times the first security staff member to respond to the report: n/a
+In the past 12 months, the number of allegations where staff were notified within a time period that still allowed for the collection of physical evidence: (0)

+Of these allegations the number of times the first security staff member to respond to the report:

-Preserved and protected any crime scene until appropriate steps could be taken to collect any evidence.
+- 1. Preserved and protected any crime scene until appropriate steps could be taken to collect any evidence.
+(0) - 2.
 Requested that the alleged victim not take any actions that could destroy physical evidence, including, as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
+(0) - 3.
+Ensured that the alleged abuser does not take any actions that could destroy physical evidence, including as appropriate, washing, brushing teeth, changing clothes, urinating, defecating, smoking, drinking, or eating.
+(0)